 Recent guest conducting engagements include the BBC Singers, Aurora Orchestra, the Royal Philharmonic Concert Orchestra, the London Mozart Players, Southern Sinfonia, the Deutsches Kammerorchester Berlin, the Orquestra Clássica do Sul, the Kazakh State Chamber Orchestra “Academy of Soloists”, the Kharkov Philharmonic Orchestra, and Oxford University Orchestra.
 As well as conducting his own concerts with the Royal College of Music Philharmonic and the period-instrument RCM Classical Orchestra, he is frequently invited to prepare the RCM Symphony Orchestra for conductors such as Bernard Haitink, Sir Roger Norrington, Jac van Steen, Maxim Vengarov, John Wilson and Thomas Zehetmair.
 He has worked closely with Norrington since 2011, acting as his assistant conductor for concerts, tours and recordings, and at the BBC Proms.
 Other orchestras he has conducted include the Gabrieli Consort & Players and Wroclaw Baroque Orchestra (whilst acting as assistant to Paul McCreesh), Birmingham Contemporary Music Group, and Britten Sinfonia.

-His recordings include music by Antonio Lotti with OSP and chamber choir The Syred Consort on the Delphian label (selected as BBC Radio 3 Record Review’s ‘Disc of the Week’, and chosen as one of Presto Classical’s Top Ten CDs of 2016), a disc of music for strings with OSP (premiere recordings of Elgar, Malcolm Arnold and Robert Simpson), the DVD/Blu-ray recording of Neil Brand’s score for Hitchcock’s The Lodger for The Criterion Collection, and a recording of his own work, Bach Dreams, with the Deutsches Kammerorchester Berlin on the Neue Meister label.
+His recordings include music by Antonio Lotti with chamber choir The Syred Consort on the Delphian label (selected as BBC Radio 3 Record Review’s ‘Disc of the Week’, and chosen as one of Presto Classical’s Top Ten CDs of 2016), a disc of music for strings (premiere recordings of Elgar, Malcolm Arnold and Robert Simpson), the DVD/Blu-ray recording of Neil Brand’s score for Hitchcock’s The Lodger for The Criterion Collection, and a recording of his own work, Bach Dreams, with the Deutsches Kammerorchester Berlin on the Neue Meister label.

 In addition to his work as a conductor, he is in great demand as a composer, arranger and orchestrator.
 Recent commissions include the Deutsches Kammerorchester Berlin, the Haydn Society of Great Britain, Woking Choral Society and the English Music Festival.
 His music has been performed by such ensembles as Birmingham Contemporary Music Group, the City of London Sinfonia and the Fibonacci Sequence, in venues including the Royal Albert Hall, Cadogan Hall and St John's Smith Square, and as far afield as South Korea.